Ted Cruz: Other

-In October 2021, Cruz posted a tweet that was critical of Australia's Northern Territory's vaccine mandates.
+In October 2021, Cruz posted a tweet criticizing Australia's Northern Territory's vaccine mandates.
 Chief Minister of the Northern Territory Michael Gunner's response to the tweet went viral quickly, garnering near universal support from Australians.

-In 2022, Cruz sharply criticized the Chinese government for its detention of Houston resident Mark Swidan, who has been held for over ten years.
-The United Nations and U.S. government consider Swidan wrongfully detained.
+In March 2023, Cruz voted against repealing the Authorization for Use of Military Force (AUMF) in Iraq.

 Hate crimes

 Cruz was one of six Republican senators to vote against expanding the COVID-19 Hate Crimes Act, which would allow the U.S. Justice Department to review hate crimes related to COVID-19 and establish an online database.

 Health care

 Cruz was a vocal critic of the Patient Protection and Affordable Care Act passed under President Obama in 2010.
 During the first year of Trump's presidency, Cruz sponsored legislation to repeal the Health Care and Education Reconciliation Act of 2010, and was part of the group of 13 senators that drafted the unsuccessful 2017 Patient Protection and Affordable Care Act replacement proposals of the AHCA.